 Checklist for affiliates

-Having a general picture about both native ads and push notifications, it’s time to define which one will suit best to drive the highest conversions.
+Having a general picture of both native ads and push notifications, it’s time to define which one will suit best to drive the highest conversions.
 Here is a checklist with the key points for affiliates to succeed:

 - Choose the offer accurately.
 In today’s reality, there are a huge amount of offers to choose from.
 This can be challenging.
 But working in the niche you’re familiar with should bring better dividends.
-Take your time to research the market, consider several ad networks, read reviews on forums.
+Take your time to research the market, consider several ad networks, and read reviews on forums.
 If you have some friends who are more experienced in the business, ask for their advice!
 Diving into the right industry is a recipe for success.

 - Examine the verticals.
 Following up on the previous point, also consider if a vertical you have chosen is well-matched with native ads and push notifications.
 Some of the examples of friendly industries for each of the channels we’ve already described in the article.
 But dive deeper as the list is way bigger.
-And even if vertical is incompatible with push native ones might be still enough.
+And even if vertical is incompatible with push native ones might still be enough.

 - Configure creatives.
 Native ads and push notifications have significant tech distinctions.
 Make sure your creatives correspond to requirements and don’t be lazy to think about catchy creative that is suited for each channel in particular.

 - Partner with leading tech vendors.
 The success measurement of every ad campaign depends on tracking capabilities, reports, and metrics.
-When choosing a DSP platform to work with, pay close attention if it meets your requests, regarding campaign controls and analytics.
+When choosing a DSP platform to work with, pay close attention if it meets your requests regarding campaign controls and analytics.
 Check if there are all essential metrics onboard.
 Otherwise, the chances that you’ll drain your budget in vain are high.
 And make sure that a platform supports various ad formats, including native ads and push notifications.

 The Bottom Line